 How to Tell if You Have a Deviated Septum?

-- Nosebleeds- when your septum is not set equally between your nostrils, air has a harder time passing through your nose, making it more likely to dry out membranes in your nose.
+- Nosebleeds- when your septum is not set equally between your nostrils, air has a difficult time passing through your nose, making it more likely to dry out membranes in your nose.
 This lack of moisture can cause your nose to bleed.

 - Nasal congestion- because air does not flow as easily between your nasal passages, your head can feel stuffy, leading to added sinus pressure and headaches.
 This pressure can also cause pain and soreness in your face.

 - Snoring- According to sleepfoundation.org, snoring affects approximately 90 million American adults, 37 million on a regular basis.
 When you sleep with a deviated septum, the nasal congestion may lead to chronic mouth breathing, loud breathing and snoring.
-This can also lead to sleep apnea, a disorder in which breathing is repeatedly interrupted during sleep.
+This can also contribute to sleep apnea, a disorder in which breathing is repeatedly interrupted during sleep.

 - Sinus infections- the more blocked your airway is, the more likely you are to develop frequent sinus infections, when your nasal cavities become infected, swollen, and inflamed.

-- Difficulty breathing- when your septum is not even between your nostrils, the nasal misalignment can make it harder for air to pass through half your nose.
+- Difficulty breathing- when your septum is not even between your nostrils, the nasal misalignment can make it harder for air to pass through your nose.
 It is more noticeable if you have allergies or a cold.

 How to Fix a Deviated Septum?